-Listed one of the most popular street foods in Bangkok, Som Tam – the freshly fibre slice of papaya salad with tamarind, garlic, chilies, peanuts, accompanied with fish sauce.
+Listed one of the most popular street foods in Bangkok, Som Tam – the fresh slice of papaya salad with tamarind, garlic, chilies, peanuts, accompanied with fish sauce.
 You can enjoy it with the cooked shrimp or salted crab and a bowl of sticky rice.
 It is especially loved by Thai women thanks to its low calories and fat.

 The green papaya salad